why-trv/lyth-vscode-color-theme/README.md

 ## Goals / Considerations

+- Use OKLCH, it's much easier to shift colors around.
-- Neutral gray backgrounds to reduce messing with perception of color temperature in app GUIs and graphics
+- Use neutral gray backgrounds.
+Tinting is likely to mess with color temperature perception when doing GUI / graphics design work.
+- Make use of lightness to differentiate stuff.
+Let more 'technical' bits like punctuation, namespace prefixes and casts fade to background.
-- Stuff like `&` for references and `*` for pointers should be contrasting enough to easily notice
+- Stuff like `&` for references and `*` for pointers should be contrasting enough to easily notice.
-- Differentiate class / class template declarations and definitions from instantinations using bold style, same for functions declarations and calls
+- Differentiate class / class template declarations and definitions from instantiations using bold style, same for functions declarations and calls
-- Differentiate local variables, member variables and funciton arguments if possible (maybe make globals stand out as well?)
+- Differentiate local variables, member variables and function arguments if possible (maybe make globals stand out as well?)
-- Try to avoid making all keywords, casts etc. a big purple mess
 - Obviously, macros should be easily distinguishable (maybe differentiate macros definitions from 'calls' as well?)
-- Could be great if we'll be able to differentiate between e.g. `const` and non-`const` methods e.g. using italics (doesn't seem to be possible as of now)